 The primary management species in Big Elk Lake are northern pike and walleye.
 Both species were stocked frequently during the 1960s and 1970s.
 Walleye have not been stocked in Big Elk Lake since 1980, however the Briggs Lake Chain Association was granted a permit to privately stock in 2009.
 Private stocking includes fish purchased by the DNR for stocking and fish purchased and stocked by private citizens and sporting groups.
 The most recent DNR survey indicates that both walleyes and northern pike are successfully reproducing in the system either within the lake itself or within the Elk River.
 The populations of walleye and northern pike are now self-sustaining and have an adequate forage base provided by the minnow and white sucker community.
-The catch rate for northern pike has increased significantly since the 1999 survey and anglers can expect success for northern pike.
+The catch rate for northern pike.
 The panfish population (bluegill, black & white crappie, pumpkinseed and yellow perch) is low, likely due to the lack of stable submerged aquatic vegetation which provides spawning habitat, feeding areas and a refuge from predators.
 Big Elk Lake has a significant rough fish community that includes black bullhead and common carp.
-Riverine fish species are also common and white sucker catch rates have been high in each of the past five fish surveys.
+Riverine fish species are also common and white sucker catch rates have been high in each of the past five fish survey years.